 Revealing mistake: In the scene where the three escapees are jumping into the train, when George Clooney jumps up you can see that the chain linking him to Delmar gets longer.
 (00:05:10)

 Separate from membership, this is to get updates about mistakes in recent releases.
 Addresses are not passed on to any third party, and are used solely for direct communication from this site.
 You can unsubscribe at any time.

 Soggy Bottom Customer: Do you have the Soggy Bottom Boys performing "Man of Constant Sorrow"?Record Store Clerk: No ma'am.
 We got a new shipment in yesterday.
 Sorry, but we just can't keep 'em on our shelves.

 There are seven Wharvey Gals.
 Three on the stage singing, three with the wife, and one that she's holding.
 One of the girls even says that there are seven of them.
 Yet in the end, when Everett and his wife are walking down the street, there are only six.
 One that she is carrying, and five following.

-George Clooney (Everett) was going to sing the song "Man of Constant Sorrow" for the film but it turned out that he was rather awful, so he ended up lip-synching the songs instead.
+George Clooney (Everett) was going to sing "Man of Constant Sorrow" for the film but his singing voice was very poor so he ended up lip-synching the songs instead.
 He said "I'm not my aunt [referring to the late singer/actress Rosemary Clooney, best known for her role in "A White Christmas" (1954)].
 I decided it would be easier to just do a passionate lip-sync."
-He was so nervous that the tapes of his singing would get out that he returned to the studio to make sure all of the evidence had been erased.
+He was so nervous that the tapes of his singing would get out that he returned to the studio to ensure all the evidence had been erased.
 The musical director of the film confirmed this but said "George is a very good singer but that style of music is very difficult and one almost has to grow up singing it in order to sing it convincingly.
 George did a really good version of the tune but it wasn't as good as he wanted."